 This is simply not true.
 Many men who have had vasectomy reversals get worried by this statistic, but don’t let it affect you.
 In reality, only 14% of many men’s sperm can be considered perfectly healthy in all aspects, including shape, size and the ability to move properly.
 Don’t believe any of the 100% statistics, they are just not true.

 Myth 2: smoking won’t affect fertility

 Again, this is simply not true.
 In fact, according to the British Medical Association, smoking can decrease fertility by between 10-40%.
-If you’ve recently had a vasectomy reversal and are worried about infertility, stopping smoking is a great way to increase fertility.
+If you’ve recently had a vasectomy reversal and are worried about infertility, of the three male fertility myths discussed here, stopping smoking is a great way to increase fertility.

 Myth 3: weight and diet don’t affect fertility

-There you have it, three myths about male infertility debunked, and some tips for increasing fertility after a vasectomy reversal.
+There you have it, three male infertility myths debunked, and some tips for increasing fertility after a vasectomy reversal.
 For more information about fertility and vasectomy reversal, call us at The Vasectomy Reversal Centre today.